Precision Data.

 Demonstrated Sensitivity To Periprocedural Perfusion Changes

-For the first time, with advanced speckle laser technology, we are able to give physicians real-time perfusion feedback that enables them to make the right decisions in the angio suite.
-This can guide the right decisions to take on more procedural risk, as appropriate, for the sake of avoiding negative patient outcomes.
+For the first time, with advanced laser technology, we are able to give physicians real-time perfusion feedback that enables them to make the right decisions in the angio suite, for greater success in limb salvage.

 Diagnosis: ABI